How to set up QuickBooks inventory scanner for your online account

 No one likes doing them, but they have to be done.
 Otherwise, your inventory will run wild, and your business will hemorrhage money.

-If audits are an unavoidable task, which do you think would be easier, counting and updating your inventory levels by hand?
-Or, pointing your scanner, clicking, and inventory levels updating automatically and in real time?
+If audits are an unavoidable task, which do you think would be easier — counting and updating your inventory levels by hand or pointing your scanner, clicking, and updating inventory levels automatically and in real time?

 4. Distinguish your products